 Some Administrations have implemented, or are considering implementing, AIS requirements for other categories of vessels, including recreational craft.

-AIS references are included in ANNEX E.
+AIS references are included in ANNEX F.

 How does it operate

 AIS devices are very similar to mobile smart telephones, in that both have the capability to do instant messaging either from telephone to telephone or to a group.
 How they differ is that in AIS devices instant messages are specifically-defined, autonomously generated and continuously sent at scheduled times (reporting rate) or when data changes.
 AIS, like many mobile telephones, rely upon what is known as a time-division multiple access (TDMA) communications protocol.
 Which means the frequency (data link) used is divided into time defined slots which can only hold a set amount (packets) of data.
 The primary methods by which AIS devices access the link are: